THE DOS AND DON’TS OF CHESS!

-I will be publishing a series of Chess Tips and Advise based on my Chess Playing / Coaching Philosophy / Experience of about 40 years.
+I will be publishing a series of Chess Tips and Advise based on my Chess Playing / Coaching Philosophy / Experience of over 45 years.
 It is free for everyone.
 All I ask is for you to share them with others.
 I think that it is important for everyone to learn chess the right way.
 To make it not so boring, these articles are aimed at various levels.
 Enjoy!

 Take notice of these dos and don’ts when it comes to chess (beginners and novice)